Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Symmetries limits

+Such energies represent the first two energy levels of the system.
+For simplicity, we perform a numerical analysis only for the case $n=0$.
+In this way, by studying the Eq. (\ref{Energy0fi+}), we find that for $s = 1$ and $m>0$, the energy of the particle is infinitely degenerate, with respective eigenvalues $E_{0m}^{+}= -1$ and $E_{0m}^{+}= -0.33$ whereas for $m <0$, only one of the roots is infinitely degenerate with energy $E_{0m}^{+}= -1$ (Fig. \ref{Plot_Energy_Eq53}(a)).
+On the other hand, when we analyze the Eq. (\ref{Energy0fi+}) for $s=-1$, we verify that the energy spectrum is defined only for $m>0$, and one of the roots is infinitely degenerate with eigenvalue $E_{0m}^{+}= -1$ (Fig. \ref{Plot_Energy_Eq53}(b)).
+These characteristics are also present in the energies from Eq. (\ref{Energy0fi-}).
+For $s = 1$, the energies are defined only for $m> 0$ and one of the roots is infinitely degenerate, with eigenvalue $E_{0m}^{-}=1$ (Fig. \ref{Plot_Energy_Eq54}(a)).
+For $s=-1$ and $m<0$, there is an infinitely degenerate root with eigenvalue $E_{0m}^{-}=1$ while for $m>0$ both roots are infinitely degenerate with respective energies $E_{0m}^{-}=1$ and $E_{0m}^{-}=-2.7 \times10^7$ (Fig. \ref{Plot_Energy_Eq54}(b)).

-To determine the energies corresponding to $n=2,3,4,\ldots $, we must make use of the above recipe.
-However, the polynomials of degree $n\geq 3$ resulting from condition (\ref{cndB}), in general, only some roots are physically acceptable.
+Finally, to determine the energies corresponding to $n=2,3,4,\ldots $, we must make use of the above recipe.
+However, as we can see from Eq. (\ref{eqo}), the polynomials of degree $n\geq 3$ resulting from condition (\ref{cndB}), in general, not all roots are physically acceptable.